bYo - The Development of a Yoga Mat - Part 3

 Which material is truly sustainable?

 Natural rubber?
 No, because not a single supplier was able or willing to guarantee that 100% natural rubber was used.
-Plus, many people find the smell unpleasant.
+Besides, many people find the smell unpleasant.

 TPE?
 It's often touted as eco-friendly, but since it's a synthetic material, it wasn't an option for us either.